HomeSmartMesh/sdk-hsm-thingy53/README.md

 * Battery charging Indicator CHG PMIC_STATUS P1.00 `battery-charge-gpios` in `app.overlay`

 ## 04_BME680
-* This is the default [BME680 Zephyr sample](https://docs.zephyrproject.org/latest/samples/sensor/bme680/README.html) from Nordic's fork [nRF BME680 Zephyr sample](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/zephyr/samples/sensor/bme680/README.html)
+* Although the board is equipped with BM688, this sample only uses the common features with the default [BME680 Zephyr sample](https://docs.zephyrproject.org/latest/samples/sensor/bme680/README.html) from Nordic's fork [nRF BME680 Zephyr sample](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/zephyr/samples/sensor/bme680/README.html)
 * this samples runs as is without modifications on the thingy53 board thanks to the proper device drivers declaration `bosch,bme680` in the thingy53 dts file `thingy53_nrf5340_common.dts`
 * the sensor used is the [Bosch-sensortec BME680](https://www.bosch-sensortec.com/products/environmental-sensors/gas-sensors/bme680/) used for
     * Temperature